PwC threatens MF Global mistrial; Corzine defends actions

-NEW YORK (Reuters) - PricewaterhouseCoopers LLP on Monday said it may seek a mistrial in a $3 billion malpractice case over the collapse of Jon Corzine's MF Global Holdings Ltd, saying it was blindsided when the plaintiff changed its theory of why the brokerage failed.
+NEW YORK, March 13 (Reuters) - PricewaterhouseCoopers LLP on Monday said it may seek a mistrial in a $3 billion malpractice case over the collapse of Jon Corzine's MF Global Holdings Ltd, saying it was blindsided when the plaintiff changed its theory of why the brokerage failed.

 The auditor has been accused by MF Global's bankruptcy administrator of accounting negligence that let the former New Jersey governor invest $6.3 billion in European sovereign debt, leading to a liquidity crisis and an Oct.
 31, 2011 bankruptcy.

-But PwC said the administrator has instead argued at a federal trial that began last Tuesday that Corzine's bet was sound, and that MF Global's collapse was caused by market "confusion" and a "crisis of confidence" that was "somehow" the result of PwC's accounting advice.
+But PwC said that, in a trial that began last Tuesday in federal court in Manhattan, the administrator has instead argued that Corzine's bet was sound and that the market's "confusion" and "crisis of confidence" in MF Global was "somehow" the result of PwC's accounting advice.

 The administrator's lawyer, Daniel Fetterman, rejected that contention.